davidclin/mechanical-keyboards/README.md

 ### Why get a mechanical keyboard?

 <pre>
-Use everyday at work
+o Use everyday at work
-Rise was helped by the pandemic
+o Rise was helped by the pandemic o Because it's fun!
 </pre>

 <hr>